raditself/y/README.md

-# Chat Application with Authentication - Update Complete
+# Chat Application with Authentication - Updated Version

-Dear user,

-Your chat application has been successfully updated with new features and improvements.
-All changes have been pushed to this GitHub repository.
+Welcome to the updated version of your chat application!
+This project has undergone significant improvements to enhance functionality, security, and user experience.

-## Update Summary
+## Recent Updates

 1. New features added:
    - User registration with password requirements